DeepthiIppala/PDS_Final_Project/README.md

 Navigating this repo:
-code folder : Contains the code for this project.
+Code folder : Contains the just code for this project.
+Code folder with .ipynb : Contains the code with my outputs in jupyter notebook